bates64/sea-of-marios/manual/setup.md

 You can reopen it by using the 'Recent' menu on the VSCode Welcome screen.

 If you can't find it, you can open VSCode from a terminal.
 Open a terminal and run `code ~/papermario-dx`.
-Note that you should use a WSL terminal if you're on Windows.
+Note that you should use WSL if you're on Windows.

 ### Help!!!!